kjsr7/Automated_Attendance_App/README.md

 5. A separate web page is created for the faculty so that they can send the notifications to the specified user using the google firebase.

 Disadvantage: Accuracy is the main measure.
 As GPS system is going on improving with time, we think that our app works perfectly fine in future.
 But as of now, there is a need to maintain a little bit of tolerance between the classroom and benches.
-Note: Please do download the app_demo.mo4 file to view the demo.